capwater4/subreddit-keywords-discord-notifier/README.md

 A discord bot that monitors a subreddit of your choosing and messages a discord channel whenever a new post with your keywords is found.
 Uses free OAUTH Reddit API token and asyncio with discord bots.

+## Setup
+1. Create a script at https://old.reddit.com/prefs/apps to get your API Key and Client
+   * Client_ID is under "personal use script", Client_Secret = secret
+2. Create a discord channel and copy the channel ID
+   * If you don't see the copy channel id right click option, you need to enable dev mode
+3. Create a discord bot with message privileges and message content intentions
+   * https://discord.com/developers/applications > new application > bot > priveleged gateway intents
+   * Then go to OAuth2 > URL generator select bot scope > bot permissions send messages > guild install
+   * Paste your generated URL and add your bot to your server.
+Make sure it can access your designated channel

 ## Environment
 These are the variables you will need to run the script:
 ```yml